rebeccasheppard/SML209-2018/index.md

 <img class="imgLeft"
 src="https://www.fluentu.com/blog/spanish/wp-content/uploads/sites/2/2014/05/learn-spanish-vocabulary-reddit-memes.jpg"  alt="Image result for learning spanish memes">

 Contemplating whether to learn Spanish...?
-Here are a list of reasons why learning Spanish as your second language can be of great use in the future. <em>Here are a list of reasons: </em>
+Here are a list of reasons why learning Spanish as your second language can be of great use in the future.
+<p><em>Here are a list of reasons: </em> </p>
 <ul>
   <li>Do reading for accounting.</li>
   <li>Practice grammar for Spanish.</li>